condense9/hark-lang/README.md

 ## Who?

-Teal is maintained by [Condense9 Ltd.](https://www.condense9.com/), which is really [one guy](https://www.linkedin.com/in/rmhsilva/) who loves maths and programming languages.
+Teal is maintained by [Condense9 Ltd.](https://www.condense9.com/).
+Get in touch with [ric@condense9.com](ric@condense9.com) for bespoke data engineering and other cloud software services.

 Teal started because he couldn't find any data engineering tools that were productive and *felt* like software engineering.
 As an industry, we've spent